Smoothing transactions across partners and platforms

 Outcomes

-Our insights helped the client team to better anticipate users’ needs during phases of their experience that were previously a black box to the client.
+Our insights helped the client team to better anticipate users’ needs during phases of their experience that were previously a black box to them.
 Based on our recommendations, they have provided additional detail on their website about third-party vendors’ involvement in the user journey.
 Having greater insight into third-party communications has allowed them to better support users’ needs through follow-up communications that align with the messaging they receive from the third-party vendors.

 Through this study I learned that it can be difficult for product teams to set aside their insider knowledge of how a product or service is supposed to work.
 Diary studies can build empathy by showing them what is actually working (and not working) from the perspectives of real customers.